Mint-System/Odoo-Apps-Vertical-SaaS/license_subscription/tests/TEST_INSTRUCTIONS.rst

 - Change discount policy to not include discount in price
 - Open sale orer "S00021" and ensure there are 2.0 qty
 - Renew the order and ensure that the discount is applied

+Fallback:
+- On the sale order click on renew
+- In the draft state open the first sale order line
+- Note and remove the first license
+- Open the license and check if the old so line has been linked